 After lunch, head to the Saratoga National Fish Hatchery where kids can learn about the fish production process.

-End your day in Rawlins with a visit to the historic Wyoming Territorial Prison before eating dinner and getting a motel.
+End your day in Rawlins with a visit to the historic Wyoming Frontier Prison before eating dinner and getting a motel.

 Day 3: Rawlins to Lander